 What do you need most from the international community and from partner and donor organisations like Cordaid to turn those ambitions into realities?

 What we need is continuous support instead of short-term and project-related support.
-Only this allows us to plan ahead, to organize our activities, to expand.
-We need our investors to stand with us for longer stretches of time.
+Only this allows us to plan ahead, organize our activities, and to expand.
+We need our investors to stand with us for long stretches of time.